 While the unemployment rate has been following a steadily downward tendency since its 14.7 percent historical record in April, its current level of 8.4 percent is still close to the Global Financial Crisis peak of 10 percent.
 Moreover, the outlook is particularly gloomy considering the exceptional drop of 31.7 percent in the economic output during the second quarter of 2020.

 Since the end of July, the $600 weekly unemployment benefit from the CARES Act has ceased.
-Despite the positive effect of such economic relief (see for example here), neither the HEROES Act nor the HEALS Act, which would have extended unemployment benefits, were passed by Congress before the August 7, 2020 deadline for the Congress summer recess.
+Despite the positive effect of such economic relief (see for example the article by Federal Reserve Bank of San Francisco), neither the HEROES Act nor the HEALS Act, which would have extended unemployment benefits, were passed by Congress before the August 7, 2020 deadline for the Congress summer recess.

 On August 8, 2020, as a temporary feasible alternative, the Trump administration issued an Presidential Memorandum authorizing FEMA to distribute $44 billion from the Disaster Relief Fund for weekly payments of $300 (plus a statutory requirement of $100 state contribution) called Lost Wages Assistance (LWA).
 This payment is retroactive to the week ending August 1, 2020, right after the $600 FPUC benefit from the CARES Act ends.